hanishkvc/prgs-snap-scidvspc-hkvc/snap/local/README.snap.txt

       inturn specify a base snap that should be used wrt the build time multipass vm.
 The current recommendation is core18.
-  5.1 the snap folder used by snapcraft is available within
+  5.2 the snap folder used by snapcraft is available within
       project/snap folder now, instead of snap folder, when using the multipass based snapcraft.
 Rather the snap folder now corresponds to the runtime snap folder of the user used for building the snap within the multipass based vm.
+  5.3 any support files within the project's snapcraft snap folder
+      needs to be moved to a subfolder named local.

   ** TODO